 We are building a radically inclusive community where you can explore your identity without boxes: we are BIPOC, white, multi-racial, LGBTQIA+ and allies; rich, middle class, poor; young and old; anything in between.
 We are spiritually diverse and know “we need not think alike to love alike.”
 However you identify, you can find a home here.

 Learn about the sacred, about others, about yourself.
 Discover what it means to have a personal faith that is anchored by diversity and acceptance.
 Check out our blog.
 Find ways to get engaged.
 Read about our contemporary curricula, including comprehensive sexuality education.
-Explore our service opportunities.
+Explore the ways we take action.
 You'll see that Unitarian Universalists are always creating opportunities for youth who want to put their faith into action.

 We’re where you are.
 Join the Young Unitarian Universalist Project to meet other UU youth.
 Find a congregation near you or explore a church without walls.
-Follow us on Instagram or Twitter and check us out on Facebook.
+Follow us on Instagram and check us out on Facebook.
 Connect with us on your terms.
 Together we can do the most good.

 Every one of us has worth and dignity.
 Some people may tell you otherwise based on the color of your skin, where you were born, your family’s net worth, your abilities, your gender or who you love.
 We know this is not true, and that we all have work to do to make equality a reality.